 Tuesday marked World Refugee Day.
 To celebrate, I went to the High Court in London to watch the government fight a legal battle to avoid helping any more refugee children.

-Some background: It's believed that there are close to 100,000 unaccompanied asylum-seeking children scattered across Europe.
+Some background: it's reckoned there are close to 100,000 unaccompanied asylum seeking children scattered all around Europe.
 Many are stuck in refugee camps or are living on the streets.
-In May last year, the government agreed a change to the Immigration Act, known as the "Dubs amendment," that would allow a specified number of these kids to come to the UK.
+In May last year, the government agreed a change to the Immigration Act, known as the "Dubs amendment", that would allow a specified number of these kids to come to the UK.
 That number was supposed to be decided after the government had consulted with local authorities about the number of children they could support.

-On Tuesday, the charity Help Refugees told a court that the Home Office consultation with councils had been "defective" and "unlawful."
-The organization has called for a new consultation to take place and for all of the 480 children who have already been offered assistance to be brought to the UK as soon as possible.
-Laura Dubinsky, the lawyer acting on behalf of Help Refugees, told the court that the Home Office figures "simply did not reflect national capacity."
+On Tuesday, the charity Help Refugees told a court that the Home Office consultation with councils had been "defective" and "unlawful".
+The organisation has called for a new consultation to take place and for all of the 480 children who have already been offered assistance to be brought to the UK as soon as possible.
+Laura Dubinsky, the lawyer acting on behalf of Help Refugees, told the court that the Home Office figures "simply did not reflect national capacity".

-It's not just Help Refugees that has suggested this is the case.
-In March this year, an influential cross-party group of politicians published a report on unaccompanied child migrants.
-The Home Affairs Select Committee said it had heard evidence that "cast some doubt on how thorough the consultation undertaken by the Home Office had been," and called on the government to publish details of the offers made by local authorities.
+It's not just Help Refugees which has suggested this is the case.
+In March this year, an influential cross-party group of MPs published a report on unaccompanied child migrants.
+The Home Affairs Select Committee said it had heard evidence that "cast some doubt on how thorough the consultation undertaken by the Home Office had been", and called on the government to publish details of the offers made by local authorities.

-The government has yet to publish those details.
-However, earlier this year, VICE sent Freedom of Information requests to every local authority in the country with responsibility for children's services.
-The replies we received showed councils had made offers to accept hundreds of refugee children who hadn't been taken up by the government.
+The government is yet to publish those details.
+However, earlier this year VICE sent Freedom of Information requests to every local authority in the country with responsibility for children's services.
+The replies we received showed councils had made offers to accept hundreds of refugee children that hadn't been taken up by the government.

 So how did the government come up with its figures?
 The Home Office has said it "consulted extensively" with councils to find out how many children the UK could take.
 The current court case hinges on the fact that Help Refugees says there were "fundamental errors" in this consultation.